 Possession of an appropriate, valid Class B California Driver's License at the time of appointment, to be maintained as a condition of continued employment.

 Note: Employees appointed to this position on or after 4/7/15 must meet the following qualifications.

-Possession of a Water Distribution Grade III Certification issued by the Department of Public Health and a Collections System Maintenance Grade II Certification issued by the California Water Environment Association.
+Possession of a Water Distribution Grade III Certification issued by the California Division of Drinking Water and a Collections System Maintenance Grade II Certification issued by the California Water Environment Association.

 Possession of a current Backflow Prevention Assembly Tester certification issued by the CA-NV Section of American Water Works Association.

 Possession of a Hazardous Materials First Responder, Awareness Level, (FRA) Certification.